dudwojae/MIND/README.md

-# MIND: Masked and Inverse Dynamics modeling for Data-Efficient Deep Reinforcement Learning
+# Masked and Inverse Dynamics modeling for Data-Efficient Reinforcement Learning
 This repository provides the code to implement the MIND on Atari and DMControl.

 # File Description